arcbtc/clichelnbits/README.md

     caddy reverse-proxy --from yourdomain.com --to 127.0.0.1:5000 # Change yourdomain.com
 “Ctrl-A” and “d”

-To see the 3 screens you have made use `screen -ls`, to reattach to one use `screen -r TheScreenID`
+To see the 3 screens created use `screen -ls`, to reattach to a screen use `screen -r TheScreenID`
 ## Additional

 > *WARNING: Hosted channels are custoidal, but if they steal your money you have a cryptographic proof you can go complain to then with.*